 How will this new departmental structure change traditional COM classes?

 It won’t.
 Students will take the same courses to meet their graduation requirements.
-COM core courses and COM elective courses are overseen by Julie Lellis, director of communications core and minor, who will help answer questions and help resolve student challenges.
+COM core courses and COM elective courses are overseen by Vic Costello, director of communications core and minor, who will help answer questions and help resolve student challenges.
 Major courses will have a department chair or program director to help resolve student issues.

 Will the department structure change COM 100 and the other core classes?